 Australia's climate is changing.
 Increasing temperatures, rising sea levels, changing rainfall patterns and more frequent and intense extreme climatic events are likely.

-As climate change impacts will be experienced at regional and local scales, councils may be best placed to manage these risks.
+As climate change impacts will be experienced at regional and local levels, councils may be best placed to manage these risks.

 Climate change has the potential to damage council assets, cause serious disruptions to the delivery of council services, generate unbudgeted financial impacts and affect the wellbeing of the community, particularly those vulnerable to weather extremes.

 We are aware that councils need to prepare for the unavoidable impacts of climate change (adaptation) and have a significant role in reducing the degree of climate change which may occur (mitigation).

 Local Government NSW, formerly LGSA, has developed a Workshop Package to assist councils to plan and develop actions for climate change.